Floydimus02/Prismo/README.md

-Lunar Monochrome
+Prismo
 ================

-​Inspired by the stark clarity of lunar landscapes, Lunar Monochrome is a minimalist, high-contrast personal branding page designed for technologists and leaders who prioritise digital sovereignty, simplicity, and the old-school aesthetic of the early web, rejecting modern web bloat—function over form.
+A lunar Monochrome, inspired by the stark clarity of the lunar landscapes, Prismo is a minimalist, high-contrast personal branding page designed for technologists and leaders who prioritise digital sovereignty, simplicity, and the old-school aesthetic of the early web, rejecting modern web bloat—function over form.

 ​Function
 ---------